C21 Global Victorians: When East Meets West

 This event aims to create a multi-disciplinary forum where Victorianists and scholars interested in material culture of the Victorian era, in general, to discuss different approaches to study the cultural interchanges between the two sides of the globe – with a focus on East and South East Asia – within the framework of the long 19th century and its legacy in the 21st, highlighting the interconnections between the “Oriental” and the “Occidental”.

-Please send your abstracts (of up to 250 words) to v21globalvictorians at gmail dot com by 10th Oct 2018.
+Please send your abstracts entitled with your name as the document name (of up to 250 words) to c21globalvictorians at gmail dot com by 10th

 Possible themes, approaches, and topics might include: